demonico85/cleaving/docs/source/example_SL_walls.md

 In this step the position of the walls is fixed and equal to the final position $z_{w,f}$ defined for  [Step 1](#step-1) and [Step 2](#step-2).

+12. In step3 the interactions are calculated among all pairs of atoms (modified as explained in sub-steps 5-6-12).
+However, the equation of motion are integrated only for the real atoms (i.e., the ones defined in the group `real`, see sub-step 4).
+Once the new position is calculated, we need to move the duplicate atoms of the same quantity, in order to match the position of the corresponding real atoms.
+This is done through the new compute `compute cc1 real displace/atom_cleav` and nex fix `fix Nf1  dupl move/dupl c_cc1[*]` which need to be added to the input file.
+The meaning of the parameters is reported in the [description](./compute_displace.md) of the compute style and the [description](./fix_movedupl.md) of the fix style.

-10. The actual switching off is obtained through another loop which increases the size of the box.
+13. The actual switching off is obtained through another loop which increases the size of the box.
 In this loop the solid-solid interactions across the cleaving plane are switched-off whereas the solid-liquid interactions across the cleaving plane are swithced on.
 Add the following loop to the end of the LAMMPS script file:

 ```
 variable Nevery  equal 100